Struct LexeWallet

 pub fn clear_payments(&self) -> Result<()>

-Clear all local payment data for this wallet.
+Clear all locally cached payment data for this wallet.

 Clears the local payment cache only.
 Remote data on the node is not affected.
 Call sync_payments to re-populate.